astromechza/score-flyio/README.md

 - Setting the mode for mounted files (not supported by Fly)
 - Setting the subpath or enabling readonly on mounted volumes (not supported by Fly)

+## Supported Workload annotations

+`score-flyio` supports the following workload annotations that will modify the runtime behavior of the application when the annotations are found in the Workload metadata:

+**`score-flyio.astromechza.github.com/service-<portname>-handlers`**

+Expects a comma-seperated list of [Fly Proxy connection handlers](https://fly.io/docs/reference/fly-proxy/#connection-handlers) and will add these to the `[[service.ports]]` entry for the port.

+For example, `score-flyio.astromechza.github.com/service-web-handlers: tls,http`.

+**`score-flyio.astromechza.github.com/service-<portname>-http-options`**

+Expects a serialized JSON payload that can contain the `http_service.http_options` attributes as documented in [the docs](https://fly.io/docs/reference/configuration/#http_service-http_options-idle_timeout).

+For example, `score-flyio.astromechza.github.com/service-web-http-options: '{"idle_timeout": 60}'`.

+**`score-flyio.astromechza.github.com/service-<portname>-auto-stop`**

+Enables Fly Proxy based auto-stop to the string set in this attribute.
+This also enables auto-start.

+For example, `score-flyio.astromechza.github.com/service-web-auto-stop: stop`.

+**`score-flyio.astromechza.github.com/service-<portname>-min-running`**

+Sets the minimum number of machines that must remain running.

+For example, `score-flyio.astromechza.github.com/service-web-min-running: "1"`.

+**`score-flyio.astromechza.github.com/service-<portname>-concurrency`**

+Sets the Fly Proxy request routing concurrency for load balancing requests between machines.
+This expects a JSON payload.

+For example, `score-flyio.astromechza.github.com/service-web-concurrency: '{"type": "requests", "hard_limit": 25, "soft_limit": 20}'`.

 ## Resource Provisioning

 **NOTE**: this is described in more detail in the Score documentation: <https://docs.score.dev/docs/>.